Graduate Programs

 • From a Domestic Institution: At least 75% of the total hours required for the certificate program must be taken from Wheaton College.
 With program approval, up to 25% of the program can be graduate-level transfer credit.
 Courses considered for transfer must have been taken at a regionally accredited institution (exceptions will be considered on a case-by-case basis).
 Courses in which the grade was lower than B- cannot be transferred.
 Grades from transferred courses are not used when determining a student's cumulative grade point average at Wheaton.
 Credits from a conferred degree cannot be transferred.
 Courses taken more than eight years prior to enrollment at Wheaton may not be transferable.
 Students must complete their last semester of study at Wheaton.

 • From a Non-U.S. Institution: At least 75% of the total hours required for a degree program must be taken from Wheaton College.
 With program approval, up to 25% of the program can be graduate-level transfer credit.
-Courses considered for transfer must have been taken at an institution determined by WES or ECE to be the U.S. equivalent of a regionally-accredited institution (exceptions will be considered on a case by case basis).
+Courses considered for transfer must have been taken at an institution determined by WES or ECE to be the U.S. equivalent of a regionally accredited institution (exceptions will be considered on a case-by-case basis).
 Courses in which the grade was lower than B- (or equivalent as evaluated by WES/ECE) cannot be transferred.
 Grades from transferred courses are not used when determining a student's cumulative grade point average at Wheaton.
 Credits from a conferred degree cannot be transferred.
 Courses taken more than eight years prior to enrollment at Wheaton may not be transferable.
 Students must complete their last semester of study at Wheaton.

 Transfer of Credit into Graduate Certificate Programs (consisting of 17 or fewer credits):